A continuous symmetry breaking measure for finite clusters using Jensen-Shannon divergence: Numerical Results

 We first note that the magnitudes of $\sbm_{C_4}[\mu]$ are considerably smaller than those from the rigid rotation of the magnitudes shown in Fig.~\ref{fig;sbm_rotation}.
 This observation is reasonable since only one particle out of the ensemble of $14$ undergoes displacement, while the others remain unchanged.

+Displacing an atom lying on the rotation axis in a direction along the axis (top or bottom centering atom displaced along $c$) does not break symmetry and $\sbm^{JS}_{C_4}[\mu_{\vec{d}}]=0$ for all $d$ (yellow curve in Panel a of Fig.~\ref{fig;rotation_distortion}) as expected.

-Displacing these same atoms with a component perpendicular to the rotation axis does break symmetry. $\sbm^{JS}_{C_4}[\mu_{\vec{d}}]$ increases smoothly as shown by the light blue and light red curves in Fig.~\ref{fig;rotation_distortion}.
+Displacing these same atoms with a component perpendicular to the rotation axis does break symmetry. $\sbm^{JS}_{C_4}[\mu_{\vec{d}}]$ increases smoothly as shown by the blue and red curves in Panel a of Fig.~\ref{fig;rotation_distortion}.
 It saturates to a value of $0.072$ for all displacement directions.
-This value corresponds the atomic density of a single atom becoming disjoint, i.e. 1/14, since we have 14 atoms in the cluster.
-This value is reached when the atom moves far enough from its original position that it doesn't overlap with itself or any other atoms on rotation.
+This value corresponds to the atomic density of a single atom becoming effectively unmatched under the $C_4$ operation (i.e., $\approx 1/14$, since we have 14 atoms in the cluster).
+This plateau is reached when the atom moves far enough from its original position that the overlap under $C_4$ rotation is negligible.

 For displacements of atoms which are on the non-axial face centers, the SBM plateau is at $0.143$ ($\approx 2/14$).
-In this case the displaced atom is becoming disjoint with a neighboring atom and not just with itself.
+In this case the displaced atom becomes effectively unmatched with respect to both its own rotated copy and a neighboring site, rather than just itself (see Panel b).

-We now compare in detail how the face-center atoms behave in three scenarios, for the displacement vectors being: \begin{enumerate} \item parallel to $c$ (shown in yellow). \item within the $a$-$b$ plane (shown in blue) with two representative displacement directions $(1,0,0)$ and $(\sqrt 2/2,\sqrt 2/2,0)$). \item at a $45^{\circ}$ angle to the $a$-$b$ plane (shown in red) with directions $(\sqrt 2/2,0,\sqrt 2/2)$ and $(1/2,1/2,\sqrt 2/2)$. \end{enumerate}

-All the curves smoothly increase from $0$ with increasing $d$ and eventually reach a plateau.
-We can gain insight into the behavior of the SBM by understanding this behavior.
-For the light blue curve, the atom on the rotation axis is displaced in the a-b plane by a distance $d$.
-After applying the $C_4$ symmetry operation to the dispaced atom, the displacement between the original and the rotated atom is $\sqrt{2}d$.
-The SBM will have its maximum value when the displaced but unrotated atomic density no longer overlaps with the displaced but rotated atomic density, which will occur at a $d = d^*/\sqrt{2} = 0.93/\sqrt{2}.$
+All the curves smoothly increase from $0$ with increasing $d$ and eventually reach a plateau in both panel a and b.
+To gain insight into the behavior of the SBM, consider the blue curve in Panel a: the atom on the rotation axis is displaced in the $a$-$b$ plane by a distance $d$.
+After applying the $C_4$ symmetry operation to the displaced atom, the separation between the original and the rotated atom is $\sqrt{2}d$.
+The SBM approaches its plateau once the displaced but unrotated atomic density has a negligible overlap with its $C_4$-rotated counterpart.
+For Nickel’s isotropic ADP $U_{\mathrm{iso}}=0.013$~\AA$^{2}$, the single-atom translation case reaches near-saturation (JS–SBM $\gtrsim 0.95$) at a displacement of about $0.93$~\AA\ in our simulation.
+In the present $C_4$ geometry the separation between those two positions is $\sqrt{2}\,d$, so the corresponding near-saturation in Panel~a (blue curve) occurs at $d \approx 0.93/\sqrt{2} = 0.66$~\AA.
+This numerical value $0.93$~\AA\ is specific to $U_{\mathrm{iso}}=0.013$~\AA$^{2}$.
+Larger $U_{\mathrm{iso}}$ requires a larger displacement to reach the same near-saturation level because overlap decays more slowly.